 Foundations for Change, Personalized Recovery Oriented Services (PROS): Niagara Mohawk Building, 203 Laurens Street, Olean, NY 14760.
 Phone 716-373-8080; Fax 716-373-8093

-Counseling services also available at Allegany-Linwood Center and some public schools.
+Counseling services also available at Allegany-Linwood Center, Olean Medical Group, Council on Addiction Recovery Services, Inc. (CAReS), and some public schools.
 Phone: 716-373-8040 for more information.

 Services and Programs

 Case Management and Care Coordinator Services

 Single Point of Access (SPOA) for Cattaraugus County

 Article 9.46 New York State Mental Hygiene Law (effective March 16, 2013)

 All mental health practicioners should be aware that Article 9.46 MHL involves reporting a name to a database for gun control purposes.
 9.46 MHL is a reporting statute only, it does not trigger any other action and will not help a mentally ill person receive emergency services.

 In the event of an emergency (imminent risk of harm to self or others), call 911 or follow your established procedures for urgent or emergent situations requiring immediate action.

 Procedures regarding reports of substantial risk or threat of harm by mental health professionals: